nicolasmerino41/TrophicDistributions/README.md

 We want this repository to be as easy-to-use and transparent as possible.
 The repo is built so you can run everything straight from cloning, as long as you set the right environment (see ⚙️ Installation).
 Additionally, we structured the code in a modular way, so each part of the model is defined in an individual script that makes it more digestible.
 For instance, the construction of niches can be found in `Niches.jl` or the construction of the environments is in `Environment.jl`.

 If you only want to run the main simulations, you only need to access three scripts. `Parameters.jl` gathers the parameters you may want to tweak. `MainScript.jl` executes the simulations and saves the results.
-After that, `PlottingHeatmaps.R` reads those results and produces the main heatmap figure.
+After that, `PlottingHeatmaps.R` reads those results and produces the main heatmap figure. `PlotScenarioContrasts.R` uses the same simulation outputs to quantify and plot the secondary niche-breadth and environmental-structure contrasts.

 The `sdm` folder contains the application linking the simulation framework to fitted species distribution models.
 Run `MainSDM.jl` followed by `PlotFigure3.R` to produce Figure 3 of the article.